Alloy logo

 • Create a strong lead nurturing program that personalizes content based on buyer interests to move them down the funnel as quickly as their procurement process will let them.
 Our survey also found that the #1 most preferred method for learning about software products was vendor emails.

-Our new data report, ARPR’s 2021 Tech Marketing Report: The Post-Pandemic B2B Sales Environment, also includes results from a survey we conducted among 75 tech sales leaders.
+Our new data report, Alloy's 2021 Tech Marketing Report: The Post-Pandemic B2B Sales Environment, also includes results from a survey we conducted among 75 tech sales leaders.
 Combined, the dual sets of data give a holistic view of how COVID-19 impacted the way corporations buy and sell software - and glimpses of how these behavioral and organizational shifts might persist long after the pandemic is behind us.